City Of Denver Employees Meet News Of Vaccination Requirement With Mixed Emotions

 The deadline to be fully vaccinated is Sept.
-30.READ MORE: New Center Offers Recovery Resources For Homeless In Jefferson County
+30.READ MORE: COVID In Denver: Businesses Consider Proof Of Vaccination Status

 Citing the surging Delta variant, Hancock announced the policy Monday, catching some off guard.